 Fitch – Small brush with a long wooden handle used to get to awkward or recessed areas.

 Flat (paint) – Practically no sheen even when the surface is viewed from an angle.
 Often used to describe Matt emulsion, ‘Flat Matt’.

-Flexible filler – A filler that is able to accommodate minor movements in wood or plaster surfaces without cracking.
-Mostly used for minor repairs that will be covered by paint.
+Flexible filler – A filler that is suitable for use between surfaces where movement occurs, due to its ability to absorb small movements in wood or plaster surfaces without cracking.
+It is often used for minor repairs that will be covered by paint.

 Frog tape – Another name for decorators/masking tape, easily removed without damaging the surface or leaving a residue.

 Gloss (paint) – A hardwearing, high sheen paint.
 Mainly used as a top coat for woodwork.

 Key – Or ‘key in’.
 The roughening of a surface to provide a bond for the subsequent finish.